Grsmto/simplebar/README.md

 Check out the [React](https://github.com/Grsmto/simplebar/blob/master/examples/react/src/App.js) and [Vue](https://github.com/Grsmto/simplebar/blob/master/examples/vue/src/App.vue) examples.

+If you are using Gatsby, please see #345.

 If you are using a module loader (like Webpack) you first need to load SimpleBar:

 ```js